Search This Blog

 Image result for Scrooged Bobcat

 The film isn't completely filled with characters that are clearly based on the characters from "A Christmas Carol" because there are plenty of original characters as well.
 There's Robert Mitchum as Frank’s boss who Frank hates with a passion and yet feels intimidated by him which is always fun to watch as Mitchum plays it straight, while Murray tries to keep on his good side.
 You also have John Glover as the young cocky and full himself assistant that Frank’s boss hires who clearly wants Frank's job and the rivalry that he and Frank share is just as fun as seeing Frank kiss up to his boss.
 Out of all the supporting characters in the film that are not dead, the character I always get a huge laugh out of is Bobcat Goldthwait as the timid yes-man that Frank fires.
 Watching Goldthwait's character go from a shy and nervous yes-man, to a homeless drunk with a shotgun is so hilarious to watch that it never fails to make me laugh, especially when seeing the amount of abuse he goes through just to get a bottle of whiskey.
 The only supporting character I actually didn't care much about is the homeless guy Herman (Michael J. Pollard) that Frank encounters.
 Pollard's performance isn't bad and there is a scene that involves his character that I found to be both humorous and sad that makes Frank realize the impact of what a simple gift can bring, but I don't know, a part of me feels like that the film really didn't need him, and the interaction that he and Frank have together when they first meet as funny as some of it is, it mostly felt awkward and kind of forced.
 And when we do get to the scene when we're supposed to feel bad for the guy, as good as the scene is, it just kind of felt out of nowhere.
-I feel like if they gave Pollard's character a little more screen time and show at least another scene of him trying to interact with Frank as Frank once again tosses him aside, it probably wouldn't feel as random and might make his tragic scene a little more sad and warranted.
+I feel like if they gave Pollard's character a little more screen time and show at least another scene of him trying to interact with Frank as Frank once again tosses him aside, it probably wouldn't feel as random and might make his tragic scene a little sadder and more warranted.

 Image result for Scrooged Karen Allen